GiulioZhu/NTT1-2023_Website/implementation.md

     - `com.google.firebase.database.DatabaseReference`
     - `com.google.firebase.database.FirebaseDatabase`
     - `com.google.firebase.database.ValueEventListener`
-- First as mentioned before the Firebase database reference is initialised.
-There are two main functions that handle updating the Firebase database: `updateMeetingParticipants()` and `writeNewMeeting()`.
-In the case of a conference joined the `writeNewMeeting()` function is called, this function takes two parameters, meeting name and the number of participants in the meeting.
+- The Firebase database reference is defined within the `setMeetingValue()`function via a unique URL that connects to the database set up on the Firebase Console.
+In the case of the senior engineer there is one main function that handles updating the Firebase database: `setMeetingValue()`.
+In the case of a conference joined the `setMeetingValue()` function is called, this function takes two parameters, meeting name and the number of participants in the meeting.
 The function declares the Firebase instance and connects it to a specified database through a URL.
 Then using the specific meeting name creates a new meeting key and stores the participants as value(in this case is 1) to set up a new meeting.
-The `updateMeetingParticipants()` takes in the parameter meeting name and declares the database in the same way.
-The code listens for a single value event on a node in the Firebase Realtime Database, identified by the meeting name.
-When the data at the node changes, the `onDataChange()` method is triggered.
-Inside `onDataChange()`, the code retrieves the current value of the node as an Integer and stores it in the data variable.
-The code then decrements the data value by 1, indicating a participant has left the meeting.
-If the decremented data value is 0, it means no more participants in the meeting, and the code removes the entire node associated with the meeting name.
-In the case of the senior engineer leaving, this is updated from the junior engineer side of the code to avoid clashes.
-In the case of “PARTICIPANT_LEFT”, the value is directly updated when handling the if cases for the broadcasting, in order to avoid clashes with the “CONFERENCE_TERMINATED” and “PARTICIPANT_LEFT” broadcasts in the junior activity.
-If the decremented data value is neither 0 nor 1, it logs an error message.
-The `onCancelled()` method handles errors that might occur during the database operation.
+If the senior engineer terminates their meeting, the meeting must end as the host has disconnected, in this case the value of the meeting is set to 0, which I have coded to destroy the meeting on Firebase in the case this happens.
+Then the junior engineer is made to leave from their side(explained on their seciton).

-Junior engineer side
+### Junior engineer side

 Note: The repositories, dependencies, and classes I have mentioned for the senior engineer side are exactly the same, thus I will not mention them again.

-Overall Flow:
+#### <u> Overall Flow:<u/>

-Located in the LivePreviewActivity.java class.
+Located in the [LivePreviewActivity.java](http://LivePreviewActivity.java) class.
 When the call button is clicked, the junior activity is launched, the Firebase database reference is initialised and the local broadcast manager is initialised.
 Then the `onCreate()` function is first run, which initially set up the content view which is defined in the specified XML file.
 Then a function is run to set up the broadcast receiver(details explained below).
-The app then queries the database and looks for an open meeting, if there are no open meetings a toast message is displayed that says “Please try again later”.
+The app then queries the database and looks for an open meeting, if there are no open meetings a toast message is displayed that says, "No meetings available, please try again later.".
 The code establishes a connection to the Firebase Realtime Database through the unique URL in the `onCreate()` function and retrieves a reference to the "Meetings" node.
 When the call button is clicked, it adds a listener for a single value event on the "Meetings" node.
 Inside the `onDataChange()` method, the code iterates through all children (meetings) under the "Meetings" node.
 For each meeting, it extracts the number of participants.
 If a meeting has exactly one participant, the code retrieves the meeting name and launches the Jitsi video conferencing session with that name.
 If no meeting with one participant is found, the code displays a Toast message indicating no available meetings.
-The `onCancelled`method handles any errors occurring during the database operation.
+The `onCancelled` method handles any errors occurring during the database operation.

 Broadcasting:

-- Here the implementations of each of the broadcasts “CONFERENCE_JOINED” and “PARTICIPANT_LEFT” are slightly different from the senior activity and there is no implementation for “COMFERENCE_TERMINATED” as this is updated in the senior engineer side of the code.
-“CONFERENCE_JOINED” and PARTICIPANT_LEFT” both call `updateMeetingPartcipants()`but the implementation of this function is slightly different here.
-The data again is decremented.
-If the participants are now 0 the node is removed but if the participants are 1(meaning a junior engineer is left in the call) a hang-up broadcast is sent to the Jitsi meeting to close the meeting for the junior engineer and remove the meeting node from the database.
-When the conference is joined, however, the database is updated directly to 2 as the junior engineer will always be the second to join the meeting.
+- Here there are implementations the broadcasts “CONFERENCE_JOINED” and “CONFERENCE_TERMINATED”, however, they are slightly different from the senior engineer side and there is an extra broadcast that is required for the junior engineer side: “PARTICIPANT_LEFT”.
+“CONFERENCE_JOINED”, “CONFERENCE_LEFT”, and PARTICIPANT_LEFT” call `setMeetingValue()`.
+- When a conference is terminated, the method is called with the meeting name and a participant count of 1, setting the value of the meeting node in the Firebase Realtime Database to 1, which takes care of the case where the junior engineer leaves, but the senior engineer remains in the meeting(so that a different junior engineer could join).
+- In the case of a conference joined event, the method is called with the meeting name and a participant count of 2, setting the value of the meeting name node to 2, as the only case where a junior engineer would join a meeting is when the meeting already has a participant, meaning 2 can be the only possible value.
+- When a participant leaves a conference, the method is called with the meeting name and a participant count of 0, removing the meeting node from the "Meetings" node in the Firebase Realtime Database as this broadcast is a result of a senior engineer leaving, meaning the host has left the meeting and the meeting should end for everyone.
+In order to force the junior engineer to leave the call, when the “PARTICIPANT_LEFT” broadcast is received a broadcast is sent from the app to the Jitsi meet to hang up the call.
+Therefore, there are no more participants left in the meeting, ensuring that meetings with no participants are removed from the database, freeing up storage space and keeping the data clean.

 Calling the Jitsi SDK to start a meeting::